Hammerschmiede clay pit

 The Hammerschmiede clay pit (German: Tongrube Hammerschmiede) is a fossil bearing locality in Pforzen, Bavaria, Germany most well known for the discovery of Danuvius guggenmosi, the potentially earliest known bipedal ape.
 With an age of 11.66-11.42 Ma the site dates to the transition between the Middle and Late Miocene epoch, providing an important window into the faunal changes taking place during this time.
 This correlates to the time just after the Serravallian-Tortonian boundary, and the MN zones 7/8.
 It is one of the most well-known Miocene sites, with over 15,000 individual fossils and 117 species having been discovered as of 2020.
 It has been called "the most important German paleontological discovery of the last decades".

 History

-Hammerschmiede's first fossils were first discovered by the hobby archaeologist Siegulf Guggenmos in 1972.
+Hammerschmiede's first fossils were first discovered by the hobby archaeologist Siegulf Guggenmos in 1965.
 The site became known in academic circles following publications on its rich fauna of micromammals in 1975.
 Since 2011, the excavations are led by a collaboration between the University of Tübingen and the Senckenberg Museum, and led by Madelaine Böhme, with the help of local volunteers.
 Excavations were intensified in 2015, following the discovery of a variety of scientifically significant finds.
 Media attention increased following the description of Danuvius guggenmosi in 2019, its name honoring the discoverer of the site.
-Nicknamed "Udo", the discovery was described as the oldest known example of an upright gape in Hominidae, with some media even going so far as to call it proof that the cradle of humanity was located in Bavaria.
+Nicknamed "Udo", the discovery was described as the oldest known example of an upright ape in Hominidae, with some media even going so far as to call it proof that the cradle of humanity was located in Bavaria.
 The site is threatened by clay mining.